Barkhausen-Institut/hermespy/docssource/api/channel.rst

 This snippet is essentially a summary of what is happening within the drop generation of :doc:`Simulations<simulation.simulation.Simulation>`.
 However, by default devices won't generate any waveforms to be transmitted.
-For example, a :doc:`SimplexLink<modem.modem.SimplexLink>` transmitting a :doc:`modem.waveform_single_carrier.RootRaisedCosine` from the first to the second device can be configured as follows:
+For example, a :doc:`SimplexLink<modem.modem.SimplexLink>` transmitting a :doc:`modem.waveform.single_carrier.RootRaisedCosine` from the first to the second device can be configured as follows:

 .. literalinclude:: ../scripts/examples/channel.py
    :language: python